sdawidowich/SukokuSolver/README.md

 # SukokuSolver
-Solves any given sodoku puzzle
+This C++ program attempts to solve any given sudoku puzzle through normal sudoku strategies.
+A sudoku puzzle is given through a vector containing 81 integers.
+0s represent empty spaces.